 5. If a student is not "independent" as defined by federal regulation (at least 24 years old, married, supporting dependents, is a veteran, or meets other criteria), the EFC is based in part on information from the student’s parents, even if the student is self-supporting.
 A student cannot be considered independent just because parents refuse to provide their information on the FAFSA.

-6. To be eligible for financial aid, students must be enrolled in an eligible academic program, not be in default on prior student loans, have a high school diploma or GED, meet Satisfactory Academic Progress (SAP) standards, and several other criteria.
+6. To be eligible for financial aid, students must be enrolled in an eligible academic program, not be in default on prior student loans, have a high school diploma or High School Equivalency Diploma, meet Satisfactory Academic Progress (SAP) standards, and several other criteria.
 Several aid programs have annual and/or aggregate limits.
 For complete information on student eligibility, visit www.ivytech.edu/financial-aid.

 7. The actual amount of a student’s financial aid usually depends on enrollment level (full-time, 3 / 4-time, half-time, less than half-time) at the end of the 100% refund period.
 Students who have not participated in a course by that date must be promptly reported as "no-show" so that the appropriate amount of financial aid is disbursed.
 Simply logging in to an online course does not constitute "participation".
 Billing students for aid that was already disbursed creates a hardship for them, is difficult for the College to collect, and is a barrier to retention/completion